 Blur is back.
 Maybe.
 The only thing anyone knows is that the album, The Magic Whip is out and will likely be supported with one of their patented world tours.
 Despite not having released an album in more than a decade, Blur played a handful of UK dates in 2009 and added another handful plus a few European dates in 2012.
 They went on a world tour of untypical concert sites in 2013, hitting the big cities in South America, but also Jakarta, Istanbul, Mexico City as well as playing in out of the way spots in France and Poland in between two dates in Sapulpa and Edmond, Oklahoma, their only two U.S. summer shows, adding a Sacramento show in the fall.
 Blur have always been successfully iconoclastic, celebrating change and evolving at the right time.
 Take for example the success of their eponymous 1997 album, when they had had Cool Brittanica by the bollocks, they thumb their nose at the music establishment’s expectations and produce an album (13) of a darker, less-poppy songs that focus more on experimental elements of electronica while still being accessible and well-received both critically and commercially.
 Personal issues and evolving ideas of what Blur was brought about Coxon’s extended sabbatical, eventually the album Think Tank and the beginning of Albarn’s Gorillaz project.

 With the waning of that glammy guitar-driven Britpop sound around 1997, the boys from Blur began to get that 7-year itch and began individually exploring the world for musical inspiration.
 While drummer Dave Rowntree got into local politics and bassist Alex James regularly writing for The Sun as well as Esquire (and is apparently an accomplished cheesemaker), Albarn delved into a more tribal sound, mixing it up with elements of dub and hip-hop, began foreshadowing his move to Gorillaz.
 Ever the consummate restless artist it seemed that Coxon’s frustrations began spilling over into the band and life and he had to wander his own way.
 Amicable or not, the band split up and Albarn co-produced Think Tank with the perrennial rhythm section of James and Rowntree, plus a host of featured musicians.
 Perhaps the absence of Coxon allowed the trio the confidence to explore areas previously deemed to outre, and it culminated in arguably their finest collection of songs.
 What began with 13 and took off with Think Tank has come round full circle with The Magic Whip....result is a cosmic electro-rock hybrid that feels organic and down to earth.
-If only everyone… Click To Tweet
+If only everyone had five days in Hong Kong to get their shit together.
+Click To Tweet

 Blur – The Magic Whip